Five Critical Factors When Choosing A Solar Installer

 Chartered Electrical Engineer, ex-CSIRO & Founder of SolarQuotes.com.au

-In Australia, the single most important factor when choosing a solar panel installer in 2024 is to ensure that they are “Clean Energy Council Accredited”.
+In Australia, the most important factor when choosing a solar panel installer in 2024 is ensuring they are accredited by “Solar Accreditation Australia (SAA)”.

-If you get 3 quotes through this website, you can rest assured all the businesses on my books use Clean Energy Council accredited installers.
+If you get 3 quotes through this website, you can rest assured all the businesses on my books are accredited by the SAA.

 If you’re looking to get quotes for solar from installers within our trusted network who have your needs in mind (and not just their own wallet) then simply click here to start the process